ahacking/to_json/README.md

 # ToJson

 A performant Ruby JSON Serializer DSL for Oj.
-ToJSON uses the brand new Oj StringSerializer to provide the fastest performance and lowest possible memory footprint.
+ToJson uses the brand new Oj StringSerializer to provide the fastest performance and lowest possible memory footprint.

 Why?
 Because current Ruby JSON serialisers take too long and use too much memory or can't express **all** valid JSON structures.

-ToJSON is ORM and ruby web framework agnostic and designed for serving fast and flexible JSON APIs.
+ToJson is ORM and ruby web framework agnostic and designed for serving fast and flexible JSON APIs.

+ToJson is able to serialize an impressive 1.4 million operations a second on a 4 core laptop when running multiple ruby processes.

 ## Installation